Quantum principal component analysis only achieves an exponential speedup because of its state preparation assumptions: Discussion

 \section{Discussion}

-\paragraph{Related and follow-up work} The closest prior work is a classical randomized linear algebra algorithm for Hamiltonian simulation \cite{rwcrps18}.
-This work requires sampling assumptions similar to sampling and query access and gets qualitatively similar bounds and runtimes, but lacks the conceptual step of formalizing the model key to our dequantization results.
-Algorithm~\ref{alg:svd} of Frieze et al.\ \cite{fkv98} is one result among an extensive classical sketching literature \cite{Woodruff14,kv17}; while we are a part of this literature to some extent, since our quantum-inspired model is weaker than typical classical settings, we are forced to use nonstandard techniques, marking a significant departure from that body of work.
-Since this work, numerous follow-ups have cemented the significance of the sample and query access model introduced here \cite{glt18,clw18,cllw19,cglltw19,jcs19}.
-These algorithms use fundamentally the same techniques to dequantize a wide swathe of low-rank quantum machine learning.

-\paragraph{Concluding thoughts} We have introduced the sample and query access assumption as a classical analogue to the QML state preparation assumption and demonstrated two examples where, in this classical model, we can dequantize QML algorithms with ease.
-This model shows promise: we believe continuing to explore the capabailities and limitations of this model is a fruitful direction for driving QML research moving forward.
-We hope these algorithms serve as helpful references when dequantizing other quantum machine learning algorithms.
+We have introduced the SQ access assumption as a classical analogue to the QML state preparation assumption and demonstrated two examples where, in this classical model, we can dequantize QML algorithms with ease.
+We now discuss the implications of this work with respect to related literature.

-Based on these results, our belief is that QML algorithms that are {\em not} BQP-complete are highly susceptible to dequantization using the approaches we outline here, with only polynomial slowdown.
-We, therefore, urge caution when claiming exponential speedups over classical algorithms.
-Nevertheless, BQP-complete problems/algorithms, such as sparse matrix inversion \cite{hhl09} and quantum Boltzmann machine training \cite{kw17}, are still unlikely to be dequantized in full.

-Two fundamental questions remain.
-First, can we reduce the polynomial gap between quantum-inspired algorithms and QML algorithms?
-Super-quadratic speedups, particularly provable ones, are still theoretically interesting and give hope for use of QML in practice.
-Second, are quantum-inspired algorithms fast and practical compared to other classical algorithms?
-The quantum-inspired model is not designed for standard classical computation, but ideas from QML could still provide some insights in restricted practical settings.
-Both positive and negative answers to these questions are meaningful and help us clear the current uncertainty about the nature of QML speedups.